mastaehe/bonsaiai.github.io/source/includes/sdk-install-guide/_python-install.html.md

 # Install bonsai-ai for Python

 Here is the sequence of commands for installing bonsai-ai and related components.
-(NOTE: `bonsai-gym` depends on `bonsai-ai` and so installing gym by itself will bring in ai too.)
+(NOTE: `bonsai-gym` depends on `bonsai-ai` and so installing gym by itself will bring in `bonsai-ai` too.)

 Do **ONE** of the following: